shenwei356/csvtk/doc/docs/usage.md

-  -f, --fields string   fields for gathering. e.g -f 1,2 or -f columnA,columnB, or -f -columnA for unselect columnA -F, --fuzzy-fields    using fuzzy fields, e.g., -F -f "*name" or -F -f "id123*" -k, --key string      name of key column to create in output -v, --value string    name of key column to create in output
+  -f, --fields string   fields for gathering. e.g -f 1,2 or -f columnA,columnB, or -f -columnA for unselect columnA -F, --fuzzy-fields    using fuzzy fields, e.g., -F -f "*name" or -F -f "id123*" -k, --key string      name of key column to create in output -v, --value string    name of value column to create in output

 ```